skyscapeparadise/samplesidekick/README.md

 # Instructions
 samplesidekick can be used with any digital audio workstation, but the standard workflow is intended for Logic Pro:

 1. Split all of your tracks into individual samples.
-Arrange the samples so that the quietest/smallest velocity layer is first and the loudest/biggest velocity layer is last.
 Use Cmd/Cntl-A to select all of your clips.

 <img width="1750" alt="Screenshot 2024-01-29 at 8 50 19 PM" src="https://github.com/skyscapeparadise/samplesidekick/assets/132173748/9da81c10-b8fa-4e49-b73a-4a98c9bff5f9">